PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/Townsfolk/Spotter/README.md

 -  If the good player who can't die becomes evil or dies (ex. while the spotter is drunk), the clockwise good player can't die instead.

 ### How to run
+While preparing the first night, put the **Can't die** reminder by any good character token.